developer3389/simplest-vpn/README.md

 ### Resources & Legal
 > [!NOTE]
-> Background research available in the pinned repository.
+> Background research is available in another pinned repository.

 > [!NOTE]
 > This project is in the public domain.